mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 ![GTM - configure your domain next step](/dotstatsuite-documentation/images/gtm-ga-token-next-step0.png)

-Repeat the same steps in the data-viewer container, the Value of your domain being the URL of the Data Viwer (e.g. https://dv-qa.siscc.org).
+Repeat the same steps in the data-viewer container, the Value of your domain being the URL of the Data Viewer (e.g. https://dv-qa.siscc.org).

 #### Configure Google Analytics with Google Tag Manager
-This variable is the way from google tag manager to send data to google analytics by your token.
+This variable is the way from Google Tag Manager to send data to google analytics by your token.

 First click on **GA Token** variable

 ![GTM - configure your domain](/dotstatsuite-documentation/images/gtm-ga-token.png)

 #### Configure your cross domains
 This variable is usefull to know when a user click on a link inside your application.
 That allow us to define is think link is an outbound link or not.

 First click on **Cross-domain** variable

 ![GTM - configure your domain](/dotstatsuite-documentation/images/gtm-ga-cross-domain.png)

-then change the value by your cross domain hyperlinks separated by comas:
+Then change the value by your cross domain hyperlinks separated by comas:

 ![GTM - configure your domain next step](/dotstatsuite-documentation/images/gtm-ga-cross-domain-next-step0.png)